Fern Canyon Area, Prairie Creek Redwoods State Park

 KEYWORDS: Old growth Redwood Forest, Sitka Spruce forest, Beach

 Prairie Creek is an old growth coast redwood forest with a population of elk, wonderful trails, and a huge empty beach.
-Some locations make look familiar if you have seen Jurassic Park, the movie.
+Some locations may look familiar if you have seen Jurassic Park, the movie.

 The conifers closest to the coast are all Sitka spruce, Picea sitchensis.
 On the Miner's Ridge Trail, redwoods do not occur until about a mile inland.
 Sitka spruce are also spreading west into the dunes.